 Apart from Kangra, which proved to be too dry and warm, the shrubs took to the soil in both other locations.
 Encouraged by this, the local administration had set up a commercial plantation near Palampur a mere 3 years later.
 Within the next seven years, Palampur and the surrounding land had a whopping 19 tea estates.
 By the end of the 19th century, about 10,000 acres of land were covered in tea plantations, producing nearly 1,000 tonnes of tea each year.

 Palampur gets its name from the word ‘palum’, meaning ‘plenty of water.’
 This abundance of water, coupled with the compatible climate, led to nearly 80% of the plantations being in and around Palampur.
 Boosted by the machinery and techniques of the British planters, the tea in Palampur gave it a spot on the world map.
 Kangra tea, as it is known even today, was making its way to Russia, Central Asia and Afghanistan.

 Things took a turn for the worse in 1905 when a devastating earthquake hit the Kangra region.
-Entire valleys and villages were reduced to rubble, and the English planters left to never again return.
-Locals took over the estates, now abandoned, but without the reach of the British, the quality and productivity of the plantations started to decline.
+Entire valleys and villages were reduced to rubble, and the English planters left never again to return.
+Locals took over the estates, now abandoned, but without the reach of the British.
+As a result, the quality and productivity of the plantations started to decline.